caiannello/PugVDP/README.md

 ### Planned Features

-Have beenhaving fun with semigraphics, but I fully intend to add some proper bitmapped graphics modes with various color depths and commands to draw lines and shapes.
+Been having too much fun with semigraphics, but intend to add some proper bitmapped graphics modes with various color depths and commands to draw lines and shapes.
 I also want to add a tilemap mode to support game dev.
 (Multiple independently scrollable tile and sprite layers.)

 ### Building PugVDP and Luke Wren's LibDVI: